cdds-ab/jira2solidtime/README.md

 ### Sync Process

 1. **Fetch Worklogs**: Retrieves worklogs from Tempo API for configured time range
-2. **Enrich Data**: Fetches Jira issue summaries (with caching to reduce API calls)
+2. **Batch Fetch Issues**: Fetches all unique Jira issues in a single API call (performance optimization)
+3. **Extract Epic Data**: Retrieves Epic (parent) information for work package context
-3. **Build Descriptions**: Creates formatted descriptions: `ISSUE-KEY: Summary - Comment`
+4. **Build Descriptions**: Creates formatted descriptions: `Epic Name > ISSUE-KEY: Summary - Comment` or `[No Epic] > ISSUE-KEY: Summary - Comment`
-4. **Intelligent Sync**:
+5. **Intelligent Sync**:
    - **CREATE**: New worklogs are created in Solidtime
-   - **UPDATE**: Changed worklogs are updated (duration, description, or date changed)
+   - **UPDATE**: Changed worklogs are updated (only when duration, description, or date changed)
    - **DELETE**: Worklogs removed from Tempo are deleted from Solidtime
-   - **SKIP**: Unchanged entries are left alone (after existence check)
+   - **SKIP**: Unchanged entries are skipped entirely (with periodic 24h existence check)
-5. **Track Mappings**: Maintains persistent mapping between Tempo and Solidtime entry IDs
+6. **Track Mappings**: Maintains persistent mapping between Tempo and Solidtime entry IDs
-6. **Recovery**: Detects manually deleted entries (404) and recreates them automatically
+7. **Recovery**: Detects manually deleted entries (404) and recreates them automatically
+8. **Batch Write**: Saves all mapping changes in two operations (after Phase 1 and Phase 2)

-### Change Detection
+### Change Detection & Performance

-The sync only updates entries when:
+The sync intelligently handles updates:
+- **Changes detected**: UPDATE is performed immediately
   - Duration has changed
-- Description has changed (issue summary or worklog comment)
+  - Description has changed (Epic, issue summary, or worklog comment)
   - Date/time has changed

-Unchanged entries are skipped to minimize API calls, but existence is still verified via UPDATE to detect manual deletions.
+- **No changes, but >24h since last check**: UPDATE for existence verification
+- **No changes, recently verified**: SKIP entirely (no API call)

+This approach minimizes API calls while still detecting manually deleted entries.

-### Deduplication
+### Deduplication & Mapping

 Each Tempo worklog ID is mapped to its corresponding Solidtime time entry ID in `data/worklog_mapping.json`.
 This ensures:
 - No duplicate entries are created
 - Updates target the correct entry
 - Deleted worklogs can be cleaned up
+- Change detection data is persisted (last duration, description, date)
+- Last existence check timestamp is tracked for smart UPDATE logic

 ## Development